zalmoxes-laran/BlenderLandscape/README.md

 # BlenderLandscape
-Addons for extend Blender functionalities in the virtual reconstruction of present and ancient Landscapes
+Addons to extend Blender functionalities in the virtual reconstruction of present and ancient Landscapes